 He will be referring to two of his most recent books, Humble Consulting (2016) and Organizational Culture and Leadership, 5th Edition (2017)

 Working in small groups, conference attendees will tackle the strategic organization design issues of scaling for growth.
 The case involves The Solutions Group, which was a small, local, and successful Wellness and EAP provider, when purchased in 2013 by Presbyterian Healthcare Services, the largest integrated health care system in New Mexico.
 In the past three years revenue and headcount have tripled, and while connections with the parent company are in place, operating methods remain largely independent.
 As a local company, within a larger local company (with for-profit and not-for-profit divisions), future growth will come from outside the home market.
-We’ll be asked to weigh in on the organization capabilities, design, and alignment factors Susie MacLean will need to consider as she prepares to expand the division beyond its home state.
+Guided by a session flow planned by Wendy, we’ll be asked to weigh in on the organization capabilities, design, and alignment factors Susie will need to consider as she prepares to expand the division beyond its home state.

 Step into the past and experience the splendor of the American Southwest at La Fonda on the Plaza, the only Santa Fe hotel situated on the historic Santa Fe Plaza.
 Start your adventure in Santa Fe and experience the allure of old world charm at one of the best Santa Fe hotels, where tasteful, modern conveniences blend with the warmth of authentic New Mexican style.